 \paragraph*{Model zoo.} We compare three architectures that share the same quantum workload (\(n_{\mathrm{q}}=8\) qubits, \(n_{\mathrm{layers}}=4\)) and are matched for \emph{total trainable parameters} wherever applicable.

-\begin{enumerate} \item \emph{Amplitude Hybrid}: baseline with deterministic amplitude embedding followed by variational layers with\(\mathrm{Rot}\)-CNOT ladder, identical to the template in \cite{bergholm2022pennylane}. \item \emph{Probabilistic Hybrid}: our SBQE variant: an input dense layer produces a simplex‑normalised probability vector, which is fed to the same variational circuit as above. \item \emph{Width‑Matched Linear}: a two‑layer classical MLP whose hidden width is computed analytically so that its parameter count is at least that of the quantum hybrids but never exceeds it . \end{enumerate}
+\begin{enumerate} \item \emph{Amplitude Hybrid}: baseline with deterministic amplitude embedding followed by variational layers with $\mathrm{Rot}$-CNOT ladder, identical to the template in \cite{bergholm2022pennylane}. \item \emph{SBQE Hybrid}: our SBQE variant: an input dense layer produces a simplex-normalized probability vector, which is fed to the same variational circuit as above. \item \emph{Width-Matched Linear}: a two-layer classical MLP whose hidden width is computed analytically so that its parameter count matches that of the quantum hybrids as closely as possible without exceeding it. \end{enumerate}

-\paragraph*{Circuit details.} All quantum layers employ the $\mathrm{Rot}(\alpha,\beta,\gamma)$ gate per qubit followed by linear‑chain CNOTs; parameters are initialised from~$\mathcal{N}(0,0.02)$.
-Statevector back‑propagation is provided by {\tt Pennylane~0.41}~\cite{bergholm2022pennylane} and executed on a single NVIDIA A100 GPU via {\tt JAX~0.4.28}~\cite{lin2024automaticdifferentiation}; comparable experiments can be reproduced with the TQml simulator~\cite{kuzmin2025tqml}.
-Classical sub‑modules are written in {\tt Flax~0.8}.
+\paragraph*{Circuit details.} All quantum layers employ the $\mathrm{Rot}(\alpha,\beta,\gamma)$ gate per qubit followed by linear-chain CNOTs; parameters are initialized from~$\mathcal{N}(0,0.02)$.
+Statevector back-propagation is provided by {\tt Pennylane~0.41}~\cite{bergholm2022pennylane} and executed on a single NVIDIA A100 GPU via {\tt JAX~0.4.28}~\cite{jax2018github}; comparable experiments can be reproduced with the TQml simulator~\cite{kuzmin2025tqml}.
+Classical submodules are written in {\tt Flax~0.8}.

-\paragraph*{Optimisation and regularisation.} All models minimise the cross‑entropy loss with the Lion optimiser (\(\beta_1=0.95,\beta_2=0.98\), decoupled weight decay \(10^{-2}\); batch size 7\,000) over 20\,000 epochs.
+\paragraph*{Optimization and regularization.} All models minimize the cross-entropy loss with the Lion optimizer (\(\beta_1=0.95,\beta_2=0.98\), decoupled weight decay \(10^{-2}\); batch size 7000) over 20\,000 epochs.
 Gradients are clipped to a global norm of 0.01.

-\paragraph*{Training protocol.} For each dataset we draw stratified splits of 70/15/15\% for training, validation, and testing, fixing the random seed across baselines.
-Every configuration is run ten times with independent parameter initialisation, and metrics are averaged.
-Early stopping is \emph{disabled} in order to expose asymptotic behaviour; instead we report the best validation‑epoch weights on the held‑out test set.
+\paragraph*{Training protocol.} For each dataset, we draw stratified splits of 70\%/15\%/15\% for training, validation, and testing, fixing the random seed across baselines.
+Every configuration is run 10 times with independent parameter initialization, and metrics are averaged.
+Early stopping is \emph{disabled} in order to expose asymptotic behavior; instead we report the best validation-epoch weights on the held-out test set.